thedizzle69/CarSharingApplication/README.md

 ## Testing with `carsharing-tests.http`

 A predefined `carsharing-tests.http` file is available for API testing.
+Run the `/src/main/java/org.example.carsharingapplication/CarSharingApplication.java` file to start the application.
-Load it into Postman or an HTTP client to automate requests.
+Load the `carsharing-tests.http` it into an HTTP client to automate requests.

 ## Overview
 The Car Sharing Application is a Spring Boot-based REST API that facilitates user registration, authentication, and vehicle management for a car-sharing service.
 The application supports two user roles: